The Ultimate Travel Nurse Packing Checklist

 A great place to start is making a list of the items you wouldn’t be able to live without for two to three weeks.
 Factor in your daily and weekly habits, and make sure to include the things that are essential to your routine.
 Then build from there.
 Check online to see what supermarkets and department stores are close by, so you can plan to bring only what’s absolutely necessary.
 Then, once you’ve unpacked in your new temporary home, figure out what else you need to purchase.
 Maybe some furniture or decorations to make your space more personal.

 In terms of household items, it’s worth ordering cheap or second-hand appliances and electronics you can’t live without.
 Is your day not the same unless you start it with a smoothie or home-baked muffin?
 Do you rely on slow-cooker food for easy meals?
 Look at sites like OfferUp, LetGo, Facebook Marketplace, or go old school and hop on Craigslist.
-You can always resell or donate them to charity when you’re done with them, or ask your hospital if any other travelers might want them.
+You can always resell or donate them when you’re done with them, or ask your hospital if any other travelers might want them.

 If you have the space, consider filling a box with a small amount of household supplies like laundry detergent, canned foods, dried foods like rice and pasta, coffee, and maybe some cereal to get you started.
 You can buy more when you’re settled, but this will get you through the first couple of days.